 When the initial rendering programs arrived, it could take hours to render a single image.
 The need for expertise was a barrier to adoption, and few professionals had the familiarity or know-how to work successfully with these programs.

 Technology has since evolved, and now it’s possible to create an architectural rendering with the click of a button.
-Ease of use and an intuitive interface allows architects to DIY their renders and get stunning results in just a few seconds.
-Best yet, architects can go far beyond traditional methods with the creation of videos, panorama tours, and explorations through virtual reality.
+Ease of use and an intuitive interface allows designers to DIY their renders and get stunning results in just a few seconds.
+Best yet, designers can go far beyond traditional visualization methods by creating videos, panorama tours, and exploring through virtual reality.

 Who does architectural rendering?

-With today’s real-time rendering solutions, anyone can create architectural renderings.
+With today’s real-time rendering solutions, anyone can create an architectural 3D rendering.
 The job no longer requires refined skills and expertise.
 While it certainly helps to have the aid of specialists when developing the finalized images for project presentations and marketing purposes, drafting preliminary images during the active design process is something that can be done without outsourcing or in-house specialists.

 What are the benefits of architectural rendering?